A sharper Swiss cheese: Introduction

+The uniform algebra $A$ is \emph{strongly regular} if $A$ is strongly regular at every point of $X$.
+It was shown by Wilken that every strongly regular uniform algebra is normal \cite[Corollary~1]{Wilken2}.

-This theorem answers a question raised by Donald Wilken 53 years ago \cite{Wilken2} and reiterated 30 years ago by Joel Feinstein in the paper in which he constructed the first example of a strongly regular uniform algebra~\cite{F1}.
+The issue of whether $R(K)$, for $K$ a compact planar set, can be nontrivial and strongly regular (answered by the above theorem) was raised by Donald Wilken 55 years ago \cite{Wilken2}.
+The question was reiterated 32 years ago by Joel Feinstein in the paper in which he constructed the first example of a nontrivial strongly regular uniform algebra~\cite{F1}, and the question was reiterated again by Feinstein and Matthew Heath in \cite{FH}.

-In fact, our main result is somewhat stronger than the above theorem.
+In fact, our main result gives more detailed information than the above theorem.
 Here, and throughout the paper, we denote the open unit disc in the complex plane by $D$, and given a disc $\Delta$, we denote the radius of $\Delta$ by $r(\Delta)$.

 \bthm For each $r>0$, there exists a sequence of open discs $\{D_k\}_{k=1}^\infty$ such that $\sum_{k=1}^\infty r(D_k)<r$ and such that setting $K=\ol D\setminus \bigcup_{k=1}^\infty D_k$, the uniform algebra $R(K)$ is nontrivial and strongly regular. \ethm